r-grandorder/tri-hermes/en/pages/avalon.md

 ---

-Note: Male Character
+Note: Male Player

 **Oberon:**
 Oh, just think of it as a date and the time will just fly by!

 ---

-Note: Female Character
+Note: Female Player

 **Oberon:**
 I heard it's fun to shop with your girlfriends!
 Enjoy, Girl's Holiday!